2021–22 European windstorm season: Storm Genesis

 Storm Genesis was named on 9 June 2022 by Greek meteorological service.
 According to an Emergency Report of Dangerous Weather Phenomena released on Thursday by the national meteorological service, the low pressure front now over Italy is moving southeast and will affect western, central, and northern Greece from Thursday into Saturday with strong rain and storms accompanied by hail, lightning, and strong winds.

 Storm Diana

-Named by the CNMCA on 17 August, minor impacts.
-Dissipated on 20 August.
+Named by the CNMCA on 17 August, Diana had minor impacts.
+With it dissipating on 20 August.